davs3275/sbs/med/collier.md

 commonly not much fatherly feeling in them.

 ---
-1.12 Alexander the Platonist advised me, that with- out necessity I should never say to anyone, nor write in a letter, that I am not at leisure, nor make business an excuse to decline frequently the offices of humanity to those we dwell with.
+1.12 Alexander the Platonist advised me, that without necessity I should never say to anyone, nor write in a letter, that I am not at leisure, nor make business an excuse to decline frequently the offices of humanity to those we dwell with.